 Subverted via Gosh Darn It to Heck! by Theseus in the sequel, who, whenever commanded to "swear" uses euphamisms instead (except once).

-Color-Coded for Your Convenience: The characters, or at least the important ones, always have their names written in an appropriate colour determined by their powers and the mythical character they're based on.
+Colour-Coded for Your Convenience: The characters, or at least the important ones, always have their names written in an appropriate colour determined by their powers and the mythical character they're based on.

 Names to Run Away From Really Fast: Subverted with Hades and Atropos, as they aren't bad people, but played completely straight with Arachne the Corpseweaver, Charybdis the Voidtender and Minotaur the Painlord.